 Preparing for an appointment

-Your child's family doctor or pediatrician will probably make the initial diagnosis of diabetes.
-However, you'll likely then be referred to a doctor who specializes in metabolic disorders in children (pediatric endocrinologist).
+Your child's family health care provider or pediatrician will probably make the initial diagnosis of diabetes.
+However, you'll likely then be referred to a specialist in metabolic disorders in children (pediatric endocrinologist).

-Your child's health care team will also generally include a dietitian, a diabetes educator and a doctor who specializes in eye care (ophthalmologist).
+Your child's health care team also generally includes a certified diabetes care and education specialist and a registered dietitian.

 Here's some information to help you get ready for your appointment.